ironcore-dev/metal-operator/docs/api-reference/api.md

 </em>
 </td>
 <td>
-<p>OoBMSettingRef is a reference to a OOBMSetting object that specifies
+<p>BMCSettingRef is a reference to a BMCSettings object that specifies
-the OoBM configuration for this BMC.</p>
+the BMC configuration for this BMC.</p>
 </td>
 </tr>
 </table>